mcarvin8/ava-sf-devops/README.md

 ### Validation Merge Request Pipelines

 In the "Merge requests" settings, enable "Pipelines must succeed" to ensure the merge request validation passes before the request can be accepted.
+I also recommend enabling "Enable merged results pipelines" under "Merge options".

 ## Bot Deployments